 After His Release

-After Paul's release from house arrest, he wrote to two young pastors, 1 Timothy, Titus and 2 Timothy and one letter to Titus.
+After Paul's release from house arrest, he wrote to two young pastors.
+He wrote 1 and 2 Timothy and one letter to Titus.

 The above information accounts for all 13 of the Pauline epistles and letters.

 Lessons From Paul